RandomsCTF/write-ups/Hack.lu CTF 2015/Bashful [web] (200)/README.md

 Credit: [@emedvedev](https://github.com/emedvedev)

-**Note**: we'll be taking a shortcut not originally intended by the challenge developers, so if you'd like to know how to properly exploit a website written in bash (no, grandson, we don't normally do that here in 2015, don't be frightened), find another write-up.
+**Note**: we'll be taking a shortcut not intended by the challenge developers, so if you'd like to know how to properly exploit a website written in bash (no, grandson, we don't normally do that here in 2015, don't be frightened), find another write-up.

 The site in question is a memo service: it gives you a `sessid` and lets you write memos while escaping all the special chars.
 There's also a `DEBUG` parameter, a vulnerability allowing you to mess with environment variables, and the `sessid` itself could be exploited, too, so there's probably a million ways to solve it.
 Well, disregard all that: it's written in Bash, so why try hard when you have [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug))?